Your Ad Here

 Property & History

 Atlas Terminal was a small industrial park located at Cooper Avenue and 80th Street, in Glendale, Queens.
-It started out around 1904, and possibly earlier; as an industrial area.

 Around 1922, one of the original tenants: Henry Hemmerdinger; began purchasing the surrounding properties adjoining his own and eventually the property would come to be expanded to over 16 buildings.
 Eventually, it would be conglomerated and organized into a rather modest industrial park.